 A few weeks ago, the children of the world let out a collective shout of "Awesome!" when this year's Toys "R" Us Fabulous 15 list was announced.
 At the same time, parents looked into their wallets and let out an exasperated, "They cost HOW MUCH!?"
+But fear not, pennywise parents!
+We are here to hold your hand, smooth your hair, make soothing "shush"-ing noises, and tell you that everything will be all right; according to our research, you won't have to break the bank this holiday season.

-Well, fear not pennywise parents.
-We are here to hold your hand, smooth your hair, make soothing "shush"-ing noises, and tell you that everything will be all right; you won't have to break the bank this holiday season.
-And these are not just empty words — we have data on our side!We went through our records from last year, and besides finding out that we have a serious lack of restraint when it comes to our eggnog budget, we turned up some interesting info pertaining to the price trends of last year's Fabulous 15 list — and by extension, price trends for new holiday toys in general.
+We went through our records from last year, and besides finding out that we still have a serious lack of restraint when it comes to our eggnog budget, we turned up some interesting info from last year's Fabulous 15 list — and by extension, uncovered some price trends for new holiday toys in general.

-All of the deal data we have on these "Fabulous" toys tells a similar tale: to get the best price, wait until the last possible moment to make your purchase; on the whole, not even Black Friday — the hottest of all shopping days — can beat this technique.
+You may be tempted to buy the season's hottest toys sooner rather than later — maybe even during a Black Friday sale — but don't!
+All of the deal data we have on these "Fabulous" toys tells a similar tale: to get the best price, skip Black Friday and focus your toy-hunting efforts on the first two weeks of December.
+That's right: Not even Black Friday or Cyber Monday — the hottest shopping day of the year — can beat this technique.

 The LeapFrog LeapPad Explorer Ruins Everything

 In the coming weeks, many consumers will be tempted to pull the holiday shopping trigger early.
 Stores will entice you with savings.
 Tell them, "Get thee behind me, storefront!" and wait.
-Then keep waiting, patiently, until the 14-day window before Christmas, when the toys of the season are likely to be at their lowest prices.
+Then keep waiting, patiently, until December shows up, bringing with it glorious discounts for all!